The Gaussian Process Autoregressive Regression Model (GPAR): Real-World Data Experiments

-The exchange rates data set consists of the daily exchange rate w.r.t.\ USD of the top ten international currencies (CAD, EUR, JPY, GBP, CHF, AUD, HKD, NZD, KRW, and MXN) and three precious metals (gold, silver, and platinum) in the year 2007.\footnote{The exchange rates data set can be downloaded at \url{http://fx.sauder.ubc.ca}.} The task is to predict CAD on days 50--100, JPY on days 100--150, and AUD on days 150--200, given that CAD is observed on days 1--49 and 101--251, JPY on days 1--49 and 151--251, and AUD on days 1--49 and 201--251; and that all other currencies are observed throughout the whole year.
-This comprises the same test set as in \cite{Nguyen:2014:Collaborative_Multi-Output}, against which we compare performance, but a smaller training set. \cite{Nguyen:2014:Collaborative_Multi-Output} additionally observes JPY on days 50--99 and AUD on days 50--149; accordingly, the task we present here is a slightly harder one than that in \cite{Nguyen:2014:Collaborative_Multi-Output}, but their results can be compared.
-Performance is measured with the standardised mean squared error (SMSE) \cite{Rasmussen:2006:Gaussian_Processes}.
+\textbf{Exchange rates data set}.\footnote{ The exchange rates data set can be downloaded at \url{http://fx.sauder.ubc.ca}. } This data set consists of the daily exchange rate w.r.t.\ USD of the top ten international currencies (CAD, EUR, JPY, GBP, CHF, AUD, HKD, NZD, KRW, and MXN) and three precious metals (gold, silver, and platinum) in the year 2007.
+The task is to predict CAD on days 50--100, JPY on days 100--150, and AUD on days 150--200, given that CAD is observed on days 1--49 and 101--251, JPY on days 1--99 and 151--251, and AUD on days 1--149 and 201--251; and that all other currencies are observed throughout the whole year.
+Performance is measured with the SMSE.

 \Cref{fig:ex_prediction} visualises GPAR's prediction for data set, and \cref{tab:ex_results} quantifies the result.
-We observe that GPAR significantly outperforms all other models, which shows visually by comparing with the plots in \cite{Nguyen:2014:Collaborative_Multi-Output}.
-Note that GPAR outperforms all other models despite being presented a harder task.
+We greedily optimise the evidence w.r.t.\ the ordering of the outputs to determine an ordering, and we impute missing data to ensure closed downwardness of the data.
+Observe that GPAR significantly outperforms all other models.